 Mar 2024 – Graduate student Trevor Smith was awarded the Best Poster Award at the NNSA SSAP Symposium for his work, “Understanding electrode plasma formation on wires and thin foils via vacuum ultraviolet spectroscopy of desorbed surface contaminants”

-Jan 2023 – Congratulations to both Professor Lau and Professor Gilgenbach on their recent retirements!
-Professor Gilgenbach’s career was highlighted in a recent NERS article.
+Jan/Feb 2024 – Congratulations to both Professor Lau and Professor Gilgenbach on their recent retirements!
+Their careers and accomplishments were highlighted in a pair of NERS articles (Professor Gilgenbach and Professor Lau).

 Sept 2023 – Professor Lau’s paper (Lau, Li, Chernin, “On the Child-Langmuir Law in One, Two, and Three Dimensions”, PoP) was selected as an Editor’s Pick.